Mellogab/iTransfer/README.md

 ## Overview

-This project involves the development of a .NET Core API for managing bank transfers.
+This project involves the development of a .NET Core API for managing bank transfers with enterprise-grade resilience patterns.
 The API exposes an endpoint for transfer operations.
-It follows RESTful API design principles, Clean Architecture for better project organization and domain isolation, rich domain modeling and design patterns suited to the problem to be solved.
+It follows RESTful API design principles, Clean Architecture for better project organization and domain isolation, rich domain modeling and advanced fault tolerance mechanisms designed to ensure zero downtime and transactional consistency even during system failures.

 ## Technologies Used